-- own (as a significant shareholder or otherwise); and/or - are members of, or affiliated with; and/or - are employed by, either directly or indirectly; and/or - received campaign donations from and/or - has/is engaged in sponsorship or partnership discussions with Council, or are considering a sponsorship or partnership proposal under this policy.
+- own (as a significant shareholder or otherwise); and/or - are members of, or affiliated with; and/or - are employed by, either directly or indirectly; and/or - · received campaign donations from and/or - has/is engaged in sponsorship or partnership discussions with Council, or are considering a sponsorship or partnership proposal under this policy.

-Sponsorships should also adhere to the principles outlined in a guide for public sector agencies developed by the Independent Commission Against Corruption (ICAC) in NSW.
+Sponsorships should also adhere to the principles outlined in a guide for public sector agencies developed by the In NSW..
 The ten key principles are appended to the Sponsorship Framework for internal purposes and are used to mitigate risk of and opportunities for corruption.